 In the "Phone Calls" section of the Settings page you can customize your users' experience of callback-based second-factor authentication.
 Set the "Outgoing caller ID" so that automated calls from Duo appear to come from a specific number within your organization (such as main reception or tech support).

 The default setting allows users to press any key to approve an authentication request.
 You can customize which keys may be used for authentication approval or reporting fraudulent requests in the "Phone callback keys" section.

-In the "SMS Passcodes" section of the Settings page, admins can customize the message sent with SMS passcodes, as well as the number of passcodes sent in each batch (up to 10).
+In the "SMS Passcodes" section of the Settings page, admins can customize the message sent to users with SMS passcodes, as well as the number of passcodes sent in each batch (up to 10).
 Sending multiple passcodes in one SMS message is cost-effective for both users and organizations.
 For additional security, SMS passcodes can be set to expire after a set time.
 A new batch can be automatically sent after the last passcode is used, so users are never without an authentication passcode.